standsleeping/electric-text/RULES.md

 - Can use if/else but ONLY to conditionally (i.e. early) return its return type.
 - Simple integration tests: one test function/suite-of-functions for each `return` inside integrator body.
 - Size of test suite is proportional to variety of return conditions.
-- Never mocks or stubs user code, always runs code that it depends on.
+- Tests NEVER mock or stub user code; always RUNS code that integrator depends on.

 ## Workflows